 Specific assignment can be thought of as a traditional sourcing method-most commonly used at the international level, including by the federal government.
-See IRC § 861-865.
-Specific assignment sources individual items of income, expense, gain, and loss by applying different rules based on the specific characteristics and attributes of each item and the activity to which the item relates-e.g. sourcing rents to the locations (s) where the property is located-including by use of discrete ratios.
+See IRC §§ 861-865.
+Rules of specific assignment source individual items of income, expense, gain, and loss based on the specific characteristics and attributes of each item and the activity to which the item relates-e.g., sourcing rents to the locations (s) where the property is located.
+Specific assignment may also be accomplished by use of discrete ratios.